Jehanzeb1973/Ardu_ECU/ECU_Manual.md

 ## Ardu_ECU Rev 9
 Ardu_ECU Rev 9 is the first public release of this firmware.
 This firmware is geared towards a micro turbine engine which uses an electric starter and starting gas ignition to help start the turbine.

+## Ardu_ECU Rev 10
+Added a slider control on Page1 to switch off WebServer.
+This is helpful in actual flying jets as you dont want a transmitter next to your RC receiver.
+Only WiFi is switched off, other functiond work as normal
+Software corrections-DynamicJsonDoc moved from global to local- Removed OLED Displays, Updated Page 4 for battery voltage and maxLoopTime- Added Page 6 to track engine and ECU lifetime usage

 **[Back to top](#table-of-contents)**